Case history form to fill out for children with auditory processing disorder 2025

 Contact us

-Provide a quiet area for independent work.
+Accommodations for students with APD Provide a quiet area for independent work.
 Let the student sit near the teacher and away from auditory distractions, like doors and windows.
 Check in frequently to make sure the student understands the work.
-Provide an assistive listening device to make it easier to distinguish the teachers voice.
+Give extra time for testing.

 be ready to get more